Nathan Healy

 Leasing Solar Panels

-If you’d like to go solar without a large upfront investment, Palmetto offers a solar lease through its LightReach program — and it’s available to St. Petersburg homeowners served by Duke Energy and Tampa Electric (TECO), the two primary utilities in the area.
+If you’re exploring solar in St. Petersburg, you don’t have to pay the full cost upfront.
+Palmetto offers a solar lease through its LightReach program, which is available to homeowners served by Tampa Electric (TECO) and Duke Energy Florida — the two primary utilities in the St. Petersburg area.

 Go solar without the investment